-- Be Heard in Accessible Courts – citizens must e able to bring cases to court easily.
+- Be Heard in Accessible Courts – citizens must e able to bring cases to court quickly.

 - Not Allow Crime-Preventing Agencies to Pervert the Law – Limited ability to use “executive discretion” in law enforcement.

-- Law should be accessible, intelligible, clear, and predictable
+- Law should be accessible, intelligible, transparent, and predictable

 - Law is not discretion – what the law says is most important, not the interpretation of an individual official.

 - Equality Before The Law

 - Citizens Must Have Access to the Courts

 - Citizens Must Have A Right To A Fair Trial